 • Tooth Discomfort: Getting new Invisalign aligner trays can be uncomfortable and even painful when you get fitted for a new set.
 Although the orthodontist most likely refers to the feeling as “pressure,” it can be painful as your teeth are adjusting to a new set of aligners.
 You may want to use a pain reliever to help with this pain while your teeth adjust to your Invisalign.

-• Inconvenience: Invisalign aligners are very cumbersome.
+• Inconvenience: Invisalign aligners can be cumbersome for some patients.
 You always have to remove them for eating, which means you may deal with some embarrassment when you go out to eat.
 You are also required to brush your teeth after each meal before putting them back in your mouth, which means you’ll be brushing your teeth multiple times per day, which can be inconvenient.

 These are some of the biggest pros and cons of Invisalign.
-Many people find them highly convenient, but at the same time, there are definite downsides to the clear plastic aligners.
+Many patients find these braces to be highly convenient, but at the same time, there are definite downsides to the clear plastic aligners.
 What works for one person may not work for you, and it’s important to ensure that Invisalign is the best option for straightening your teeth.
 To find out if Invisalign would be the best method for you, be sure to see our dentists in Reno and Las Vegas, NV at any of our 26 convenient locations.
+Additionally, here are some insider tips for Invisalign patients.